Why Paris is such an utter plonker

 You should use the comix Kudos and Aidos and What makes a Homeric hero to help you understand further, but here are a batch of supporting quotations to make it absolutely clear.
 If you prefer not to read them you should instead watch this video.
+You can also listen to this short podcast, should you wish.

 1) Hektor tells Paris “Our people are dying … and it is because of you that the clamour of war is blazing round this city.”
 Book 6